Resources / For families

 Brightline team

-Childhood depression is complex, and researchers are still trying to unravel all the factors at play.
+Childhood depression is complex.
 Genes and environment play a part.
 So does brain chemistry.
 A child’s individual behaviors and thoughts matter, too.

 The following are also believed to increase the risk that a child will experience depression: